 There may be steps you could take to improve the prospect of a successful letting and to increase the rent.
-Ideally, the property should appear in good order externally and inside be thoroughly cleaned and any necessary refurbishment and repairs carried out before prospective tenants are shown the property.
+Ideally, the property should appear in good order externally and inside, be thoroughly cleaned and any necessary refurbishment and repairs carried out before prospective tenants are shown the property.
 We recommend neutral colour schemes and professional cleaning, as well as clearing the property of all personal effects.
 We can also advise on what furniture should be left in the property.

 The aim is to make it easier for tenants to imagine themselves living there and helps the property to appeal to the widest possible audience.

 For further advice on how to ensure proper evidence of cleaning and condition please refer to the information on check-in and check-out later in this guide.

-You will also need a current Energy Performance Certificate (EPC) and an Electrical Installation Condition Report (EICR) for the property.
-These requirements are covered in more detail later.
+You will also need a current Energy Performance Certificate (EPC) for the property and an EICR.
+EPC and EICR requirements are covered in more detail later.